hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/691_scc_vi.md

 to a homogeneous mass and then melted far away into the unknown; the body-consciousness had almost vanished, and I had nearly merged in the Supreme.
-But I had just a trace of the feeling of Ego, so I could again return to the world of relativity from the Samâdhi.
+But I had just a trace of the feeling of Ego, so I could again return to the world of relativity from the Samādhi.
 In this state of Samadhi all the difference between "I" and the "Brahman" goes away, everything is reduced into unity, like the waters of the Infinite Ocean — water everywhere, nothing else exists — language and thought, all fail